BeReal Wants You to Be You on Social Media

-BeReal is a social media app that aims to give you a more authentic way to tell your stories.
+BeReal is a social media app that aims to leave behind artificial glamour and give you a more authentic way to tell your stories.
 Instead of carefully curated images, BeReal offers "a new and unique way to discover who your friends really are in their daily life," according to the company.

 BeReal users post a picture, called a "BeReal," within a random 2-minute window each day from wherever they are, doing whatever they're doing.
 So you probably won't see glossy, stylized photos that have been edited to hell and back.
 You'll more likely see your friend hanging out on the couch with their dog or cat.

-The app notifies you at the beginning of the 2-minute posting window, but since the window changes daily, you can't plan out what you'll be doing.
+The app notifies you at the beginning of the 2-minute posting window, but since the window changes daily, you can't plan what you'll be doing ahead of time.
 During that window, you'll snap a picture with both your front and back cameras, and the two photos are uploaded to the app simultaneously.

 If you're sitting in your bed, then you'll show off your bedhead.
 If you're picking up food at a drive-thru, ask if the drive-thru employee wants in on the pic.
 If you're on the toilet... well, you get the idea.